-In Q4, the parking assets continue to feel the effects of COVID-19, though the results have improved.
-The Company's share of profit or (loss) from the joint ventures are summarized in the Financial Statements, note 6.
-The Company's profit from equity accounted investees for the three months and year ended December 31, 2021 was a profit of \$30,769 and a loss of \$289,233 respectively versus a loss of \$78,061 for the two months ended December 31, 2020.
+In Q1, the parking assets continue to improve though the effects of COVID-19 still persist.
+The Company's share of profit or (loss) from the joint ventures are summarized in the Financial Statements, note 4.
+The Company's profit or loss from equity accounted investees for the three months ended March 31, 2022 and March 31, 2021 was a profit of \$39,412 and a loss of \$315,855 respectively.
+The improvement is a result of an increase in business activity and air travel as the effects of COVID-19 subside, in addition to improved operations.

-The Company expects the results of the joint ventures to improve, though it is difficult to forecast the results given the continued uncertainty of COVID-19 and its impact to the Joint Ventures' parking operations.
+The Company expects the results of the joint ventures to continue to improve, though it is difficult to forecast the results given the continued uncertainty of COVID-19 and its impact to the Joint Ventures' parking operations.